-Lake Country received 100% funding from Destination British Columbia and Pacific Economic Development Canada to develop a 2024-2028 Community Tourism Strategy.
-Lions Gate Consulting facilitated the process with local stakeholders.
-The strategy will help prioritize tourism opportunities.
+Lake Country received 100% funding from Destination British Columbia and Pacific Economic Development Canada to develop the 2024-2028 Community Tourism Strategy.
+Lions Gate Consulting facilitated the process and several meetings with local stakeholders took place.
 It became clear through the process that the strategy was badly needed in order to prioritize opportunities.
 The strategy is divided into three categories that focus on: